 Finding Puppy’s Groomer: Consider These Factors

 - Get a Referral – Begin by asking friends, family and neighbors for recommendations.
 Trusted reviews are invaluable.
-You can also contact the National Dog Groomers Association to find certified groomers in your local area.

-- Take a Tour – Prior to booking your pup’s first appointment, you’ll want to visit the facility and observe the activity.
+- Take a Tour – Before booking your pup’s first appointment, you’ll want to visit the facility and observe the activity.
 Take mental notes of the setup, lighting and cleanliness level and make sure you’re comfortable with the environment.
 You’ll also want to check to see if the kennels are large enough and separated for dogs and cats.
 Watch to see if the groomers handle their pups in a caring and professional manner and ask the staff administrative questions such as what type of records they keep and how much advance notice is required for scheduling.

 - Bring Vaccination Records – Most groomers will require immunization records for rabies, kennel cough and other infectious diseases before accepting new dogs into their salon.
 It’s also worth noting that spayed and neutered dogs tend to be calmer, less hyperactive, and therefore more tolerant of grooming.
-You may want to consider getting this procedure done by your veterinarian before scheduling that first grooming session.

-If this all seems to be a bit much, just know that when you pick up your best friend, he will look “pawfect” with a shiny coat, fresh smell and maybe even a bandana or bow in her hair to boot!
+If this all seems to be a bit much, just know that when you pick up your best friend, he will look “pawfect” with a shiny coat, fresh smell and maybe even a bandanna or bow in her hair to boot!